What’s your mission?

 - Submissions intended as shorter-length “Intelligence” articles for MIT SMR should range between 1000 – 2000 words, including references, tables, and figures.

 - Submissions other than full-length features and “Intelligence” articles should identify the appropriate topic.
-For example, a blog or case study proposal submitted for a “Big Ideas” initiative should designate: Sustainability; Data & Analytics; Social Business; or Digital Transformation.
+For example, a blog or case study proposal submitted for a “Big Ideas” initiative should designate: Sustainability; Data & Analytics; or Social Business.

 - When applicable, please include a research methodology section in your work.